matplotlib/mplcairo/README.rst

   stamping, down to a arbitrarily chosen threshold of 1/16px.
 Values lower than that will use the exact (slower) marker drawing path.
 Marker stamping is also implemented for scatter plots (which can have multiple colors).
-  Currently, markers of different sizes each need their own stamp to be generated, although it may be possible to likewise discretize the marker size using ``path.simplify_threshold``.
-Additionally, a cache eviction policy should be implemented.
+  Likewise, markers of different sizes get mapped into markers of discretized sizes, with an error bounded by the threshold.
 - ``draw_markers`` draws a marker at each control point of the given path, which is the documented behavior, even though all builtin renderers only draw markers at straight or Bézier segment ends.